GalagaBits/JWST-FGS-Spelunker/docs/pixel_centroid_mnemonics.rst

     import matplotlib.pyplot as plt

     fig, ax = plt.subplots(figsize=(12,4), dpi=200)

+    spk.optimize_photometry()

     ax = spk.timeseries_binned_plot(spk.fg_time, spk.fg_flux)

 .. image:: pixel_centroid_mnemonics_files/pixel_centroid_mnemonics_6_0.png
-   :scale: 50%
+   :scale: 40%

-We can see that there are chucks of data points that largely changes in flux for each chunk.
+We can see that the timeseries is broken up into sepeate pieces.
 Lets see how the obserbed properties of the target changes overtime.
 We fitted gaussians to each frame using ``spk.gauss2d_fit`` and saved the outpput as an astropy table ``dat`` file, so we can load the table here.